bozzy-gh/grasshopper/README.md

-# Grasshopper
+# Grasshopper Web App
-An opensource web-app to control your BTicino/Legrand MyHOME from any web browser
+An opensource web app to control your BTicino/Legrand MyHOME using OpenWebNet via any Linux box